Dispute Resolution Services consists of two programs:

-Dispute Resolution Services consists of two programs.
-Our Small Claims Advisor Service can help answer basic questions about the small claims process in San Joaquin County.
-To access free small claims advising services, call (209) 473-6463, email at email@example.com, or attend one of the free in-person clinics that are held on the second Tuesday of each month at 5:00 p.m. (for advice on collecting on a small claims judgment) or at 7:00 pm (for how to start a small claims case).
-The clinics are held at Humphreys College, Laurence Drivon School of Law, 6650 Inglewood Avenue, Stockton, CA 95207.
+Whether you are suing someone or being sued, they can provide assistance with basic questions about the small claims process in San Joaquin County.
+To access free small claims advising services, call (209) 473-6463, email at email@example.com, or attend one of the free in-person clinics that are held on the second Tuesday of each month at 5:00 p.m. (for advice on collecting on a small claims judgment) or at 7:00 p.m. (on how to start a small claims case) The clinics are held at Humphreys University, Laurence Drivon School of Law, 6650 Inglewood Avenue, Stockton, 95207.
 Please call the small claims advisory line at (209) 473-6463 to reserve a spot for the clinic.